 Oh Christmas tree, oh Christmas tree, how lovely are you branches!

-If you haven’t already picked up your tree, we’re here to help you find the perfect one – we’ve rounded up some of our favorite tree farms in the area.
+If you are team fresh Christmas tree, we’re here to help you find the perfect one – we’ve rounded up some of our favorite tree farms in the area.

 Carpinito Brothers Tree Farm – Kent, WA